TrevorSlobodnickSCC/TrevorsBookStore/TrevorsBookStore/README.md

 and when I click the create button nothing happens.
 - Other than that, it looks exactly like the final slide in the slideshow

+_ _ _

 ***[Thursday, Nov 18, 2021]***

 Start Time: 2:45pm

-End Time:
+End Time: 5:25pm

-Time spent today:
+Time spent today: ~ 2 hours 30 mins

 Summary:
 - Added functionality to the create new category button.
 - Added functionality to the edit category button.
 This was giving me an error saying Model.get was returning null, after a long time of debugging I noticed I forgot to pass category into return View()
+- Added functionality to the delete button.